Sara Bareilles: 2007–2008: Breakthrough with Little Voice

 Bareilles's success with Little Voice led her to tour Europe; she is pictured here in her first tour of the Netherlands (2008).

 In June 2007, iTunes featured Bareilles's single "Love Song" as the free single of the week.
-The song documents her frustration with the pressures of meeting the demands of Epic Records in creating her first album, though there was no specific request to write a "love song".
-In fact, the bulk of the songs on her major label debut -- Little Voice—were improved versions of songs from Careful Confessions.
+The song documents her frustration with the pressures of meeting the demands of Epic Records in creating her first album.
+On July 7, her label debut album, "Little Voice," was released.
+Six out of the twelve songs on the album were improved versions of songs from Careful Confessions.

 In July 2007 Little Voice shot to No. 1 on the list of most downloaded albums of the music store in its first week of release, and debuted at No. 45 on the Billboard 200 chart.
 After being featured on a Rhapsody commercial in 2007, "Love Song" began climbing the pop charts, jumping from No. 73 to No. 16 in one week.
 It entered the top 10 on the Billboard Hot 100 on December 27, 2007, and peaked at No. 4.
 On other charts, such as the Pop 100 and Hot AC, "Love Song" hit No. 1.
 Bareilles performed the song on The Tonight Show with Jay Leno on Thursday, January 17, 2008, and on the Today show on Thursday, February 21, 2008.
 Soon after that, the song entered the UK singles chart, peaking at No. 4.
 The music video was directed by Josh Forbes, and it starred the British actor Adam Campbell.

 As of 2010, Little Voice had been certified platinum by the RIAA.
 The album peaked in the Billboard 200 at No. 7, and the UK Top 40 at No. 9.
 Its breakthrough single, "Love Song", was later certified triple platinum.